Malaysian Independence Day parade

 The Independence Day Parade (Perarakan Hari Merdeka) is held every 31 August in commemoration of Malaya's independence.
 Since independence, the event has been usually held at the Independence Square in Kuala Lumpur, the original site of the first independence parade held on 1 September 1957.

 There were also times where the celebrations were held on a smaller scale.
 In 2009, the national day parade was held at a small scale in the Parliament of Malaysia.
 The audience was reduced to 4,000 because of the 2009 flu pandemic at that time.
-The 2010 parade was also the first time that an Independence Day Parade will be held indoors instead of outdoors, with the 2011 celebrations originally planned to be held in a larger arena due to the success of that year's edition but was later planned to be at the Independence Square in Kuala Lumpur to be held on 16 September, Malaysia Day, for the very first time.
+The 2010 parade was also the first time that an Independence Day Parade will be held indoors instead of outdoors due to respect the Ramadan month which was welcomed at that time, with the 2011 celebrations originally planned to be held in a larger arena due to the success of that year's edition but because second day of Eid al-Fitr was welcomed at that time in Malaysia, its was later planned to be at the Independence Square in Kuala Lumpur to be held on 16 September, with Malaysia Day, for the very first time.

 The human graphic display is one of the many regular features of the parade, together with the mass presentation by members of Soka Gakkai Malaysia and the Selangor Department of Education, dressed in the colours of the national flag, forming different displays in the ground, as well as of an multi-racial percussion (and sometimes instrumental) component.

 Summary of the parade

 At the Independence Square in front of the Sultan Abdul Samad Building or since 1985 in various Malaysian state capitals and in Putrajaya since 2003, a stage is set for the guests and government and military personnel and officials in attendance.
 The Royal Malay Regiment or another military unit of the three services of the Malaysian Armed Forces (sometimes with the Mounted Ceremonial Squadron, Royal Armoured Corps) prepares to fulfill its duties as the Guard of Honour Company, with a military band joining them.

-In some venues and in Kuala Lumpur, a human graphic display is also being readied, and members of Soka Gakkai Malaysia, by then now formed on the parade grounds or on the streets, prepares its field presentation by forming the Flag of Malaysia on the parade square.
-An instrumental ensemble of Malaysian ethnic percussion also readies their performances much later.
+At the venue, a human graphic display is also being readied, by then now formed on a terrace infront of the Royal Box, prepares its field presentation by forming a couple of formations using props such as Pom-Poms, colored flags, and the Flag of Malaysia.
+A compilation of traditional and viral malaysian music is then played, in which the human graphic perfomers will dance to as their Pre-Show activity.

 When the Prime Minister of Malaysia and the Deputy Prime Minister(s) arrive, together with the Ministers of Defense and Home Affairs, and the chiefs of the armed forces, the Parade will present its salute and present arms.
 No colours are to be dipped at that point of the parade by the guard of honor.
 No salutes are rendered to members of Parliament and senators.